 Bow Tie Shaped Fort

 A bow tie shaped fort has had quite a journey since it was first erected towards the end of 15th CE.
 Standing on a steep hillock it overlooks the vast expanse of Arabian Sea.
 A perfect location to keep an eye on the incoming vessels.
 And that was the purpose that this hill was fortified.
 Today though it provides a beautiful vantage point to get a top view of the sea.
 That lets you feel its vastness while the roaring sound of waves hitting the walls below remind you the power it holds within itself.
 From the tiny bastions that are now aesthetically protected by thick glass sheets, you can feel the sea like nature’s light and sound show.
 Height is such that even the birds fly below your eye level – a treat for bird watchers I guess.

 View of Arabian Sea from Reis Magos Fort

 The journey of this fort began in 1493 as a small outpost that gradually grew into a fort to protect the trade in old Goa.
 In fact on the other bank of Mandovi stood another fort.
 Between the two they could stop anyone from entering the waters of the river.
 The Fort changed hands as the region moved from one ruler to another.
 Adil Shah to Sultan of Bijapur to Portuguese to Maratha Bhonsle’s to British.
 Finally, it worked as a jail during the Goan liberation movement and remained a jail till 1993.
 Although looking at the breathtaking views from the fort makes it look like a very welcome jail.
 A craft center in the middle building of the fort displays the journey of the fort along with the story of its restoration.
-A wooden model of the fort stands on a table in the centre of the hall.
+A wooden model of the fort stands on a table in the center of the hall.

 Mario Miranda Art Works display